victorlee/fonts-for-uyghur-arabic-script/README.md

 ## UKIJ Fonts
 UKIJ fonts are under ukij fonts directory.

 For more details and copyright information of UKIJ fonts.
-Please visit [http://www.ukij.org/ug/fontlar/](http://www.ukij.org/ug/fontlar/) (Note it is in Uyghur.)
+Please visit [http://www.ukij.org/ug/fontlar/](http://www.ukij.org/ug/fontlar/)

 In Linux platform, you can install the fonts via